yohasebe/openai-chat-api-workflow/README.md

 <kbd><img width="700" src="./docs/img/image-examples.png"></kbd>

-The `Enhance Prompt` option is available if one of the models in the `gpt-4` family is set to `Model` in the settings.
-With this option enabled, for example,  the following short prompt will be enhanced by the GPT-4 into a more elaborated text and it will then be used to generate images.
+When this option is enabled, a short prompt, for example the following, is expanded by GPT into more detailed text, which is then used to generate images.

 > View of downtown Austin from across the river